sopacha/fastapi/README.md

 ## 🚀 Current Status
 Right now, the API supports:
 - Creating, reading, updating, and deleting posts
-- Connecting to a PostgreSQL database
+- Database integration using SQLAlchemy ORM

 More features and improvements will be added as I progress in the course.